 Laurie Jackson, President/CEO

 Laurie Jackson is the President/CEO for National Safe Place Network, which also administers the Runaway and Homeless Youth Training and Technical Assistance Center (RHYTTAC) cooperative agreement.
-She joined the organization in June 2010 and has been active with Safe Place for more than 15 years.
-She recently served as Associate Executive Director for Synergy Services, Inc. in Kansas City, Missouri.
-Laurie was with Synergy Services, Inc. for 16 years and prior to that worked for several years with Cedars Youth Services in Lincoln, Neb.
+She joined the organization in June 2010 and has been active with the Safe Place program for more than 15 years.
+She served as Associate Executive Director for Synergy Services, Inc. in Kansas City, Missouri.
+Jackson was with Synergy Services for 19 years and prior to that she worked for several years with Cedars Youth Services in Lincoln, Nebraska.
 She has been active with local, regional, state and national efforts in the areas of runaway and homeless youth, child welfare and domestic violence.

 Laurie holds an Executive Master’s Degree in Business Administration from the University of Missouri Kansas City and a Bachelor’s Degree in Social Work from the University of Nebraska Kearney.
 She serves as a member of the Board of Directors for the National Network for Youth and is dedicated to bringing awareness to the issues of runaway and homeless youth.